A partnership between the Foundation and CA Romania to support microfinance

 UGAFODE, the Foundation's partner in Uganda, expands its services to refugees

-UGAFODE Microfinance Limited (MDI) has opened a branch in the Nakivale refugee camp in Uganda as part of a program for financial inclusion of refugees launched by the United Nations Refugee Agency, the Swedish Cooperation Agency, and the Grameen Crédit Agricole Foundation.
+UGAFODE Microfinance Limited (MDI) has opened a branch in the Nakivale refugee camp in Uganda as part of a program for the financial inclusion of refugees launched by the United Nations Refugee Agency, the Swedish Cooperation Agency, and the Grameen Crédit Agricole Foundation.
 The initiative aims to create sustainable livelihoods, resilience, and self-reliance for refugees in both settlement and host communities.
 This follows a successful pilot financial inclusion project for refugees in Kampala.
 As part of the project, refugees continue to have access to credit, savings, and money transfer services.

 During the pilot phase, UGAFODE adjusted its procedures, including documentation requirements, such as identification (refugee ID card issued by the Prime Minister's Office – Department of Refugees).
 "Serving refugees fits well with our mission to transform the lives of low-income but economically active populations.
 Refugees are economically active and have financial needs like everyone else and deserve the utmost attention," said Shafi Nambobi, Director General of UGAFODE.